Princep27/Striver-SDE-sheet-Challange-2023/README.md

 # Striver-SDE-sheet-Challange-2023

-This will contain all the solution all questions of the challage.
+This will contain all the solution of all questions of the challage.